RecExplainer: Aligning Large Language Models for Explaining Recommendation Models: Experiments

+Considering that there is no available ground truth for the explanation, we need a new evaluation system to demonstrate the effectiveness of our method on model explainability.
+Specifically, we design an instruction to prompt the LLM to first evaluate the target item and then generate a coherent explanation:

 \textit{"The user has the following purchase history: \{USER HISTORY\} .
 Will the user like the item: \{ITEM\} ?
-Please give your answer and explain why you make this decision from the perspective of a recommendation model.
+Please give your answer and explain why you make this decision from the perspective of a recommender model.
 Your explanation should include the following aspects: summary of patterns and traits from user purchase history, the consistency or inconsistency between user preferences and the item."}

-Following \cite{DBLP:conf/acl/WangKMLSKH23}, we implement a four-level scoring system to quantitatively evaluate the response from the LLM, complete criteria can be found in Appendix \ref{appendix:criteria}.
+Following \cite{DBLP:conf/acl/WangKMLSKH23}, we implement a four-level scoring system to quantitatively evaluate the response from the LLM.
+Complete criteria can be found in Appendix \ref{appendix:criteria}.

-\begin{itemize}[leftmargin=*,label={$\bullet$}] \item RATING-\textbf{1} : Incorrect classification. \item RATING-\textbf{2} : Correct classification, insufficient explanation.
-LLM provides irrelevant explanations or provide explanations with hallucination. \item RATING-\textbf{3} : Correct classification, acceptable explanation with minor imperfections such as lack of persuasiveness or informativeness. \item RATING-\textbf{4} : Correct classification, satisfying explanation. \end{itemize}
+\begin{itemize}[leftmargin=*,label={$\bullet$}] \item RATING-\textbf{0} : Incorrect classification. \item RATING-\textbf{1} : Correct classification, insufficient explanation.
+LLM provides irrelevant explanations or provide explanations with hallucination. \item RATING-\textbf{2} : Correct classification, acceptable explanation with minor imperfections such as lack of persuasiveness or informativeness. \item RATING-\textbf{3} : Correct classification, satisfying explanation. \end{itemize}

-The evaluation criteria are formulated with a two-step approach: initially assessing the accuracy of the classification, followed by the assessment of explanation quality.
-The accuracy of the classification holds significant importance as it serves as an indicator of whether the LLM is formulating explanations based on an accurate understanding of the recommendation model, rather than relying on conjecture.
+The evaluation criteria are formulated with a two-step approach: initially assessing correctness of the classification, followed by the assessment of explanation quality.
+The correctness of classification holds significant importance as it serves as an indicator of whether the LLM is formulating explanations based on an accurate understanding of the target model, rather than relying on conjecture.